thomasmaechler/Case-Study-Classification/README.md

 ## Useful Links about This Repo

-You can find the data used [here](https://github.com/thomasmaechler/Case-Study-Classification/tree/main/Data%20Sources)
+You can find the data that we tried to analyze [here](https://github.com/thomasmaechler/Case-Study-Classification/tree/main/Data%20Sources)

 [This](https://public.tableau.com/app/profile/thomas.maechler/viz/Case-Study-Classification_16369900928240/Dashboard1) leads you to the Tableau public workbook and the dashboard we created to get some insight about the data.